sayanth-t-m/skin-cancer-detection/README.md

-# skin-cancer-detection
-This project is a skin cancer detection model using Convolutional Neural Networks (CNNs) built in Python with TensorFlow and Keras.
-The model classifies skin cancer into benign or malignant categories using image data.
+---

 # Skin Cancer Detection Model Documentation

-This project is a skin cancer detection model using Convolutional Neural Networks (CNNs) built in Python with TensorFlow and Keras.
-The model classifies skin cancer into benign or malignant categories using image data.
+This project uses Convolutional Neural Networks (CNNs) built with Python, TensorFlow, and Keras to classify skin cancer images into multiple categories, such as melanoma, nevus, basal cell carcinoma, and more.
+The dataset includes several skin cancer types, organized into distinct folders for each category.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)